notloged/usenet-drive/README.md

 - `provider` (UsenetProvider): Usenet provider to upload files Alternatively, you can use the same provider and split the available connections to allow more parallel uploads.
 - `file_allow_list` ([]string): The list of allowed file extensions.
 For example, `[".mkv", ".mp4"]`, in this case only files with the extensions `.mkv` and `.mp4` will be uploaded to usenet.
 Take care not upload files that change frequently, like subtitules or text files, since they will be uploaded every time they change.
-In usenet you can not edit files.
+In usenet you can not edit files. **_If using rclone crypt all file extensions will ends with .bin so in order to specify the real extension, you must add .bin at the end.
+Ex: .mkv.bin ._**

 ## UsenetProvider Struct